odoo/documentation/content/applications/inventory_and_mrp/manufacturing/subcontracting.rst

 subcontractor obtains the necessary components:

 - In the *basic* subcontracting workflow, the subcontractor is fully responsible for obtaining the components.
-This workflow is outlined in the :doc:`subcontracting_basic` documentation.
+This workflow is outlined in the :doc:`subcontracting/subcontracting_basic` documentation.
 - In the *Resupply Subcontractor on Order* workflow, the contracting company sends the components from their warehouse to the subcontractor.
-This workflow is outlined in the :doc:`subcontracting_resupply` documentation.
+This workflow is outlined in the :doc:`subcontracting/subcontracting_resupply` documentation.
 - In the *Dropship Subcontractor on Order* workflow, the contracting company purchases the components from a vendor, and has them delivered directly to the subcontractor.
-This workflow is outlined in the :doc:`subcontracting_dropship` documentation.
+This workflow is outlined in the :doc:`subcontracting/subcontracting_dropship` documentation.

 In addition to how a subcontractor obtains components, it is also necessary to consider why a product is being subcontracted, as well as what happens to products once they are manufactured by